-There shall be six (6) salary steps in each range.
+(a) There shall be five (5) to seven (7) salary steps in each range.

 The first step shall be the minimum rate and shall be the normal hiring rate for the class.
 (In a case where a person possesses unusual qualifications, the Director of Human Resources may authorize appointment above the first step after receiving the recommendation of the department head.
 The same provision shall apply to hourly paid and part-time employees.)